claudiuconstantin/forest-time-jekyll/_posts/2016-08-04-itcss-inverted-triangle-css.markdown

 ```

-In this pattern the `original` modules only relevant if you are migrating from a framework.
+In this pattern the `original` modules are only relevant if you are migrating from an already implemented framework.

 Try to keep files small, and not to exceed LN 200.